tpayne/terraform-examples/README.md

 # Terraform-examples
 Some simple educational terraform work for people to use.
 Examples will be added as I get around to them.

-Note: These examples only work for Mac and need Docker installed.
+Note: These examples only work for `Mac` and some need `Docker` installed.
 There are currently examples for...
 * Docker
 * GCP
 * Azure